 - Generate application - Starts the generation process for creating application source code from your current model.

-- Delete project - Deletes the current project from workspace.
+- Delete project - Deletes the current project from the workspace.
 This action can not be reverted.

 - Close - Closes the current editor.
 This is the same as clicking on the cross symbol on the top right of its heading tab.
 If you need the editor again you can reopen it using the Window main menu or the dashboard view.